Professional11 min read

 "I wanted to acknowledge the extra effort you put into the quarterly report.
 The additional analysis and clear visualizations made a real difference in our client presentation.
 This kind of initiative deserves recognition."

-While anonymous feedback can be powerful, it comes with ethical responsibilities.
-Understanding the legal and ethical aspects of anonymous communication is essential.
+While private feedback can be powerful, it comes with ethical responsibilities.
+Understanding the legal and ethical aspects of private communication is essential.

 Honesty Is Essential

-The protection of anonymity doesn't license dishonesty.
+The protection of privacy doesn't license dishonesty.
 Your feedback should always be truthful and based on genuine observations.
-False or exaggerated claims can harm individuals and organizations, and ultimately undermine the value of anonymous feedback systems.
+False or exaggerated claims can harm individuals and organizations, and ultimately undermine the value of private feedback systems.

 Intent Matters